 - (1) Capital assets and related outstanding debt are maintained at the University System level or by the Financing Corporation, not at the Housing System level.
-As a result, these activities are not included in this financial report. - (2) The increase in revenues in fiscal year 2018 is due to average 6.5% housing rental rate increases.
-The decrease in rental revenues in fiscal year 2019 is due to completion of the Andros Complex demolition in the summer of 2018 (see "Tampa Campus Housing System"). - (3) Housing rental revenues and other operating income were adversely affected by the COVID-19 pandemic in fiscal years 2020 and 2021 (see "COVID-19 Disclosure"); however, the University received federal stimulus monies under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
-A portion of the CARES Act funding in the amount of \$5.6 million in fiscal year 2020 and \$4.5 million in fiscal year 2021 was provided to the Tampa Campus Housing System to support its operations.
-Simultaneously, the Tampa Campus Housing System implemented cost-cutting measures to preserve essential liquidity and maintain lease payments. - (4) Other rental income is comprised of cancellation charges, application fees and other housing-related fees and assessments. - (5) Other income is primarily comprised of the fees collected for administrative services provided by the Tampa Housing System beginning in fiscal year 2019 to the facilities managed by the P3 operator (see "Tampa Campus Housing System"). - (6) The increase in salaries and benefits in fiscal year 2018 is due to annual state-mandated wage and benefit increases and due to hiring additional staff to support services provided to the P3 Project.
-The decrease in fiscal year 2019 is due to elimination of expenses related to the Andros Complex facilities, which completed demolition in summer of 2018 (see "Tampa Campus Housing System"). - (7) The increase in direct operating expenses and capital outlay in fiscal year 2018 is due to a number of facility reinvestment projects, including roof repairs and replacements, elevator repairs, upgrade of security cameras and upgrades to kitchens, bathrooms and flooring in various units.
+As a result, these activities are not included in this financial report. - (2) The decrease in rental revenues in fiscal year 2019 is due to completion of the Andros Complex demolition in the summer of 2018 (see "Tampa Campus Housing System"). - (3) Housing rental revenues and other operating income were adversely affected by the COVID-19 pandemic in fiscal years 2020 and 2021; however, the University received federal stimulus monies under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
+A portion of the CARES Act funding, in the amounts of \$5.6 million in fiscal year 2020, \$4.1 million in fiscal year 2021, and \$6.6 million in fiscal year 2022, was provided to the Tampa Campus Housing System to support its operations.
+Simultaneously, the Tampa Campus Housing System implemented cost-cutting measures to preserve essential liquidity and maintain lease payments. - (4) Other rental income is comprised of cancellation charges, application fees and other housing-related fees and assessments. - (5) Other income is primarily comprised of the fees collected for administrative services provided by the Tampa Housing System beginning in fiscal year 2019 to the facilities managed by the P3 operator (see "Tampa Campus Housing System"). - (6) The decrease in salaries and benefits in fiscal year 2019 is due to elimination of expenses related to the Andros Complex facilities, which completed demolition in summer of 2018 (see "Tampa Campus Housing System"). - (7) The increase in direct operating expenses and capital outlay in fiscal year 2022 is due to a number of facility reinvestment projects, including roof repairs and replacements, elevator repairs, upgrade of security cameras and upgrades to kitchens, bathrooms and flooring in various units.
 USF continues to reinvest in its facilities, infrastructure and enhancements as part of its Strategic Plan. - (8) In fiscal year 2018, a one-time payment was received from HSRE Capstone Tampa, LLC for the accelerated construction of the USF Village. - (9) Gross housing revenues are transferred to the Financing Corporation (USFFC) for payment of housing debt service and related costs.
 USFFC remits remaining amounts back to the University for housing operating expenses.
 In fiscal year 2021, USFFC waived approximately \$1.1 million of lease payments for management fees and renewal and replacement reserve contributions.
+These fees and contributions were reinstated in fiscal year 2022.